 The minimum duration of the subscription before the user can cancel the service.
 You may also hear this referred to as the ‘commitment period’, and the length of this will depend on the type of SaaS and the business strategy of the developer.

 Service Level Agreement (SLA)

-Most SaaS platforms will typically have a monthly service fee.
-This can be billed monthly or annually (often at a discount).
-Typically, upfront fees are not charged unless they involve are significant setup costs.
+Most SaaS platforms will typically have a monthly service fee, which can be billed monthly or annually (often at a discount).

 Terms of Service

-Having a Terms of Service (or Terms and Conditions) helps protect a SaaS provider from potential liabilities.
-It also helps you prevent clients from abusing your services or using your services in an unlawful way.
+Having a Terms of Service (or Terms and Conditions) helps protect a SaaS provider from potential liabilities and helps you prevent clients from abusing your services or using your services in an unlawful way.